tored/qml-promise/README.md

 Promise implementation for JavaScript to C++ in Qt QML

-To avoid deep callback chains use promises.
+To avoid deep callback chains when doing asynchronous work, use promises.

 Before using promises register the QML Engine with Promise::setEngine() (and probably qmlRegisterType)